zherogerluo/leetcode/src/notes.md

 #### Tree problems:
 * Can be almost always solved by recursion
 * Be fluent in writing pre-/post-/in-order traversals both recursively and iteratively

+#### Sub array problems:
+* See if it could be solved using accumulated value from array head and taking diff